Allergy test results reveal specific sensitivities by measuring immune reactions to allergens, guiding diagnosis and treatment plans.

 Understanding Allergy Test Results

 Allergy tests can feel like deciphering a foreign language if you don’t know what the numbers and terms mean.
 These tests measure your body’s immune response to various allergens—substances that trigger allergic reactions.
-The results help doctors identify what you’re allergic to and how severe those allergies might be.
+The results help doctors identify what you’re sensitized to and how those findings fit with your symptoms.
 But interpreting them accurately is crucial because it influences your treatment and lifestyle choices.

 There are several types of allergy tests, including skin prick tests, blood tests (like specific IgE), and patch tests.
-Each one provides different information but shares the same goal: detecting hypersensitivity.
+Each one provides different information but shares the same goal: helping detect hypersensitivity.
 Skin prick tests measure immediate reactions on your skin, while blood tests quantify antibodies circulating in your bloodstream.
-Patch tests check for delayed allergic responses.
+Patch tests check for delayed allergic responses, especially those linked to allergic contact dermatitis.

-Knowing how to read allergy test results means understanding the values reported, the allergens tested, and what those numbers signify in terms of risk or severity.
+Knowing how to read allergy test results means understanding the values reported, the allergens tested, and what those numbers may signify in terms of sensitization, possible clinical relevance, and follow-up decisions.

 Types of Allergy Tests and Their Results